+.

 Students with ADHD will be allowed to stand up, take water breaks, and squeeze a stress ball throughout the activity.
 The teacher will repeat the directions slowly to ESL students and ask if there are any questions they might have.
 The teacher will write key vocabulary words and their definitions on large colored cards and hang them on the wall for the students to refer to.
 Students with physical disabilities will be assisted with writing on the board or calculating the mean.
 Advanced students will be asked to find the mean average deviation for each data set (boys and girls reaction times) and share their conclusions with the class.